SE-ML/se-ml.github.io/articles/_posts/2021-03-08-trustworthy.md

 Inspired by these requirements, we searched the literature for engineering practices that can be directly applied by developers, to address ethical and robust development of ML components.
 In total, we identified [14 new practices](/eu), which include topics such as testing for bias, assuring security, or having the application audited by third parties.
-For all new practices, we summarised the related work into a body of knowledge that follow the same structure a the previous practices from our catalogue, including detailed description, concise statement of intent, motivation, applicability, related practices, and references.
+For all new practices, we summarised the related work into a body of knowledge that follows the same structure as the previous practices from our catalogue, including detailed description, concise statement of intent, motivation, applicability, related practices, and references.

 We also extended our [survey](https://se-ml.github.io/survey) to measure the adoption of trustworthiness practices by teams developing ML solutions.
 Unfortunately, we found out that the practices for trustworthy ML have relatively low adoption (as can be seen in the figure above).